-Instructor: Greenspan Design Analysis of Nuclear Reactors: Read Less [-] NUC ENG 267 Risk-Informed Design for Advanced Nuclear Systems 3 Units Terms offered: Fall 2019, Fall 2017, Fall 2015 Project-based class for design and licensing of nuclear facilities, including advanced reactors.
+Instructor: Greenspan Design Analysis of Nuclear Reactors: Read Less [-] NUC ENG 267 Risk-Informed Design for Advanced Nuclear Systems 3 Units Terms offered: Fall 2021, Fall 2019, Fall 2017 Project-based class for design and licensing of nuclear facilities, including advanced reactors.
 Elements of a project proposal.
 Regulatory framework and use of deterministic and probabilistic licensing criteria.
 Siting criteria.
 External and internal events.
 Identification and analysis of design basis and beyond design basis events.
 Communication with regulators and stakeholders.
 Ability to work in and contribute to a design team.
-Risk-Informed Design for Advanced Nuclear Systems: Read More [+] Rules & Requirements Prerequisites: Completion of at least two upperdivision engineering courses providing relevant skills: ChemE 150A, ChemE 180, CE 111, CE 120, CE152, CE 166, CE 175, E 120, IEOR 166, IEOR 172, ME 106, ME 109, ME 128, ME 146, Nuc Eng 120, Nuc Eng 124, Nuc Eng 150, Nuc Eng 161 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.
+Risk-Informed Design for Advanced Nuclear Systems: Read More [+] Rules & Requirements Prerequisites: Completion of at least two upperdivision engineering courses providing relevant skills: CHM ENG 150A, CHM ENG 180, CIV ENG 111, CIV ENG 120, CIV ENG 152, CIV ENG 166, CIV ENG 175, ENGIN 120, IND ENG 166, IND ENG 172, MEC ENG 106, MEC ENG 109, MEC ENG C128, MEC ENG 146, NUC ENG 120, NUC ENG 124, NUC ENG 150, or NUC ENG 161 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.

-Instructor: Peterson Risk-Informed Design for Advanced Nuclear Systems: Read Less [-] NUC ENG 270 Advanced Nuclear Reactors 3 Units Terms offered: Spring 2019 The scope of this class is to provide students with a broad overview of Gen IV and beyond reactor systems, advanced fuel cycles, and new trends in reactor design (e.g., small modular, load following, etc.).
+Instructor: Peterson Risk-Informed Design for Advanced Nuclear Systems: Read Less [-] NUC ENG 270 Advanced Nuclear Reactors 3 Units Terms offered: Fall 2021, Spring 2019 The scope of this class is to provide students with a broad overview of Gen IV and beyond reactor systems, advanced fuel cycles, and new trends in reactor design (e.g., small modular, load following, etc.).
 Advanced Nuclear Reactors: Read More [+] Objectives & Outcomes Course Objectives: The main objective of this course is to provide students with an understanding of how advanced nuclear reactors work, their mission, their benefits, and the challenges that remain to be addressed.
 This class is intended for all graduate students (PhD, MS, and MEng) at any stage in their academic career.
-Student Learning Outcomes: By the end of this course students are expected to be able: to identify the main advanced reactor concepts and recognize their main features; - to discuss the benefits and challenges associated with each concept; to understand the difference between fuel cycle options and associated characteristics such as resource utilization, waste generation, nonproliferation and safeguards; to recognize the contribution and limitation of advanced reactors towards various applications (i.e., load-following, hydrogen generation, etc.).
-Rules & Requirements Prerequisites: Students will benefit the most from this class if they have basic knowledge of light water reactor design, reactor physics, and reactor thermal-hydraulics (these topics are covered in NE150 and NE161).
-Students are expected to be familiar with the following topics (mostly related to LWR): - main reactor components and function; - reactor layout, auxiliary systems; - criticality, reactivity and reactivity feedbacks; - heat transfer, fluid flow Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.
+Student Learning Outcomes: By the end of this course students are expected to be able: to identify the main advanced reactor concepts and recognize their main features; - to discuss the benefits and challenges associated with each concept; to understand the difference between fuel cycle options and associated characteristics such as resource utilization, waste generation, nonproliferation and safeguards; - to recognize the contribution and limitation of advanced reactors towards various applications (i.e., load-following, hydrogen generation, etc.).
+Rules & Requirements Prerequisites: Students will benefit the most from this class if they have basic knowledge of light water reactor design, reactor physics, and reactor thermal-hydraulics (these topics are covered in NUC ENG 150 and NUC ENG 161).
+Students are expected to be familiar with the following topics (mostly related to LWR): main reactor components and function; reactor layout; auxiliary systems; criticality, reactivity and reactivity feedbacks; and heat transfer, fluid flow Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.

 Instructor: Fratoni Advanced Nuclear Reactors: Read Less [-] NUC ENG 275 Principles and Methods of Risk Analysis 4 Units Terms offered: Fall 2020, Fall 2018, Fall 2013 Principles and methodological approaches for the quantification of technological risk and risk-based decision making.
 Principles and Methods of Risk Analysis: Read More [+] Rules & Requirements Prerequisites: Consent of instructor.
-Civil Engineering 193 and Industrial Engineering 166 recommended Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.
+CIV ENG 193 and IND ENG 166 recommended Hours & Format Fall and/or spring: 15 weeks - 4 hours of lecture per week Additional Details Subject/Course Level: Nuclear Engineering/Graduate Grading: Letter grade.